-All subject tests contain multiple-choice questions and you’ll also have to write an essay on the Writing portion.
+All subject tests contain multiple-choice questions, and you’ll also have to write an essay in the Writing portion.

 The HiSET’s multiple-choice questions are scored by a machine to guarantee accuracy.
 Each correct answer on the HiSET exam is worth 1 raw point so your total raw score is made up of all the questions that you answered correctly.

 The scaled score you attain is based on your total raw points.
 It is adjusted for the difficulty level of the questions that you got and answered.

 Your essay is not scored by a machine but by two experienced human scorers in line with strict procedures.
 Scorers award up to three points each to your essay.
 If the scores awarded by these scores are just one point apart, then the two scores are combined into your essay score.

 If the difference is more than one point, a third scorer will read your essay, and the two closest scores will be combined into your score.
 If, for example, scorer one awards 3 points and scorer two awards 2 points, your HiSET essay score will be 5.